DinithHerath/flutter-bloc-generator-vscode-extension/README.md

 # Flutter Bloc Generator VSCode Extension

-This is the README for your extension "flutter-bloc-generator".
-This extension will help to integrate the bloc pattern easily to your flutter project.
+* This extension will help to integrate the bloc pattern easily to your flutter project.
+* Structure of the file is well organized and easy to understand.
+* Used the flutter bloc and bloc plugins.

 ## Features